III Armored Corps: Europe

 Later that month on 16 December came the last German counteroffensive in the Battle of the Bulge, as over 250,000 German troops, supported by over 1,000 tanks and assault guns assaulted the lines of VIII Corps, some 40 miles to the north of III Corps.
 The next day Patton, the Third Army commander, warned III Corps that it would likely be ordered to assist.
 At that time the corps consisted of the 26th and 80th Infantry Divisions and the 4th Armored Division.
 III Corps was moved north to assist in the relief of Bastogne, Belgium, with the attack commencing at 04:00 on 22 December 1944.
 The corps advanced north, catching the German forces by surprise on their south flank, cutting them off.
 The 4th Armored Division was eventually able to reach Bastogne, where the 101st Airborne Division had been surrounded by German forces, and relieve it.
 During the first 10 days of this action, III Corps liberated more than 100 towns, including Bastogne.
 This operation was key in halting the German offensive and the eventual drive to the Rhine River.

 During the first four months of 1945, III Corps moved quickly to the offensive.
 On 25 February, the corps, now as part of the First Army, established a bridgehead over the Roer River, which, in turn, led to the capture of the Ludendorff Bridge at Remagen, on the Rhine River, on 7 March.
 On 30 March, the Edersee Dam was captured intact by Task Force Wolfe of the 7th Armored Division, and the corps, now commanded by Major General James Van Fleet after Millikin's relief, continued the attack to seize the Ruhr Pocket on 5 April 1945.
 In late April, III Corps reformed and launched a drive through Bavaria towards Austria.
-On 2 May 1945, III Corps was ordered to halt at the Inn River on the Austrian border, just days before V-E Day, when the German forces surrendered, bringing an end of World War II in Europe.
+On 2 May 1945, III Corps was ordered to halt at the foot of the Austrian Alps on the Austrian border, just days before V-E Day, when the German forces surrendered, bringing an end of World War II in Europe.

 Post-war

-At the end of the war, III Corps had added campaign streamers for Northern France, Rhineland, Ardennes-Alsace, and Central Europe, had taken more than 226,102 prisoners and had seized more than 4500 sqmi of German territory.
-The corps had also participated in most of the critical actions from Normandy to the German-Austrian border.
+At the end of the war, III Corps had added campaign streamers for Northern France, Rhineland, Ardennes-Alsace, and Central Europe.
+The corps had participated in most of the critical actions from Normandy to the German-Austrian border.
 Its wartime commanders included Major General John Millikin and Major General James A. Van Fleet.
 After 13 months of occupation duty in Germany, the corps returned to Camp Polk, Louisiana, where it was inactivated on 10 October 1946.